 - All residents play an important role in solving local and global environmental challenges and we celebrate the inclusion of a diversity of stakeholders from all of Boston’s neighborhoods.

-Speak for the Trees’ current Board of Directors includes Dr. Atyia Martin, Andrew Droste, Joe Stein, Liz Luc Clowes, Taurean Green, Amanda Rich, David Meshoulam, Danielle Kaplan, and Grey Lee.
+Speak for the Trees’ current Board of Directors includes Liz Luc Clowes, Andrew Droste, Amanda Rich, David Meshoulam, Danielle Kaplan, Grey Lee, Christine Araujo, and Tracy Sopchak.
 We seek to continue to develop and expand an engaged and diverse board that can assist in expanding the organization’s impact and reach.

 - Leverage connections, networks, and partnerships to help SFTT achieve its mission.